Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Introduction

-The present paper is aimed to obtain the indirect constraints on the decaying dark matter lifetime from the directional UHE gamma-ray limits.
-We employ a set of 20 dwarf spheroidal galaxies adopted from~\cite{10.1093/mnras/stv1601}.
+In the present paper, searches of $\gamma$-signal from dark matter decays in dwarf spheroidal galaxies are for the first time addressed in the UHE regime with the Pierre Auger Observatory (Auger) and the Telescope Array (TA) experiment data.
+This allows us to enlarge the possible dark matter masses and constrain the SHDM parameters in the higher mass range than in the mentioned studies.
+Namely, we employ a set of 20 dwarf spheroidal galaxies adopted from~\cite{10.1093/mnras/stv1601} as well as the Galactic Center (GC).
 Gamma-ray spectra from the dark matter decay to $q\bar{q}$ channel are calculated with the use of numerical code~\cite{Aloisio:2003xj} and then attenuation effects during the propagation towards Earth are taken into account with the TransportCR code~\cite{Kalashev:1999ma, Kalashev:2014xna}, developed for the simulation of ultra-high-energy cosmic rays and electron-photon cascade attenuation.
-Obtained spectra are compared with the experimental results on the directional UHE gamma-ray limits from the Pierre Auger Observatory (Auger)~\cite{Aab:2014bha} and the Telescope Array (TA) experiment~\cite{Abbasi:2019mwi}, thus allowing to derive a lower bound on the DM lifetime as a function of it's mass.
+Obtained spectra are compared with the experimental results on the directional UHE gamma-ray limits from Auger~\cite{Aab:2014bha, Aab:2016bpi} and TA~\cite{Abbasi:2020jgq}, thus allowing to derive a lower bound on the DM lifetime as a function of it's mass.

 Previously, a number of studies has addressed the indirect constraints on the SHDM lifetimes.
-For example, in a similar manner the diffuse high-energy and ultra-high-energy $\gamma$-rays were considered as comprised solely of secondary particles the from dark matter decays~\cite{Kalashev:2016cre,Murase:2012xs,Esmaili:2015xpa}.
+For example, in a similar manner the diffuse high-energy and ultra-high-energy $\gamma$-rays were considered as comprised solely of secondary particles from dark matter decays~\cite{Kalashev:2016cre,Murase:2012xs,Esmaili:2015xpa}.
 Other class of analyses was aimed to explain the astrophysical neutrino flux observed by the IceCube as a result of dark matter decays~\cite{Murase:2015gea,Kachelriess:2018rty}, which also allows one to derive constraints on it's lifetime.
 In a recent work~\cite{Ishiwata:2019aet} constraints from various messengers were derived for a wide range of dark matter masses in an unified approach.

-Independently, $\gamma$-ray data from observations of dwarf spheroidal galaxies by different instruments was used to constrain dark matter in the mass range lower than the one considered in the present analysis.
-For example, studies were performed with the data from HAWC~\cite{Albert:2017vtb}, Fermi-LAT~\cite{Ackermann:2015zua,Hoof:2018hyn}, HESS~\cite{Navarro:1995iw} and VERITAS~\cite{Archambault:2017wyh} instruments.
+The present work continues the series of studies where the relative efficiency of various multi-messenger signatures were tested for SHDM search~\cite{Kalashev:2016cre,Kuznetsov:2016fjt,Kalashev:2017ijd}.

 The paper is organized as follows: methods to derive constraints on the DM lifetime are presented in the Section~\ref{sec:methods}, the list of dwarf spheroidal galaxies under assumption and the UHE directional $\gamma$-ray data is described in the Section~\ref{sec:data}.
 Results and discussion are shown in the Section~\ref{sec:results}.